-GlobeMed at University of Pennsylvania partners with Lwala Community Alliance in Lwala, Kenya to support maternal health capacity building.
+GlobeMed at UPenn partners with Lwala Community Alliance in Lwala, Kenya to support clinical capacity-building and education.

 GlobeMed at University of Pennsylvania + Lwala Community Alliance

 GlobeMed at University of Pennsylvania | Philadelphia, Pennsylvania

 In the Lwala area, approximately 1 in 4 people is infected with HIV.